EajksEajks/blender-cloud/docker/README.md

 ## 7. ElasticSearch & kibana

+ElasticSearch and Kibana run in our self-rolled images.
+This is needed because by default

+- ElasticSearch uses up to 2 GB of RAM, which is too much for our droplet, and
+- the Docker images contain the proprietary X-Pack plugin, which we don't want.

+This also gives us the opportunity to let Kibana do its optimization when we build the image, rather than every time the container is recreated.

-Kibana should be placed in read-only mode:
+Production Kibana should be placed in read-only mode:

 `curl -XPUT 'localhost:9200/.kibana/_settings' -d '{ "index.blocks.read_only" : true }'`